kattunga/IWBootstrapFramework/README.md

 # IW Bootstrap 3 Framework

-This framework let you create Boostrap 3 desktop and mobile responsive applications with IntraWeb.
+This framework let you create responsive desktop and mobile applications with IntraWeb using Tweeter Bootstrap 3 library.

+Using the ide in the same way you use for create traditional Intraweb Aplications, with very little effort you can create a single applications that look awsome in mobile devices and desktop at the same time.

+It's light and fast so it provides a great experience for the final user on practically any modern device.

 ## Online Demo

 http://iwbs.sig2k.com/iwbootstrap

-## Some of the implemented features are
+## Features

+It implement most bootstrap Css, Components and Js.

 Bootstrap CSS
 * Grid System